AikidoGuy/tw2latex/README.md

 tw2latex
 ========

-Task Warrior to LaTeX python utility.
+Taskwarrior to LaTeX python utility.
 A little rough around the edges... but smoothing things out slowly :)

 Usage
 -----